joel-n/markov-chain/README.md

 ## Description

-The current version works with 2 to 4 states.
+The current version works with 2 to 9 states (can plot more, but graph becomes cluttery).

 ## Getting Started

 ### Dependencies